“Peacock Skeleton with Crooked Feathers”

 “Yeah, he was big on cultivating Secret Fire, in-lab meditation, Eastern alchemy-type stuff.”

 “Eastern alchemy?”
 Jules perked up.
-“My research that led to the development of combat alchemy owes a lot to the Eastern masters and their teachings on physical self-perfection.”
-He surveyed the contents of the shelves and, sure enough, was pleased to find more than a few tomes on alchemy of East Asia.
-“Awesome,” he whispered, fingering the spine of an annotated copy of the Huangdi Yinfujing.
+“My research that led to the development of combat alchemy owes a great deal to the Eastern masters and their teachings on physical self-perfection.”
+He surveyed the contents of the shelves, was pleased to see more than a few tomes on Chinese alchemy.
+“Oh, hell yeah.”
+He fingered the spine of an annotated copy of the Huangdi Yinfujing.
 “Hunter really didn’t take after his dad at all, did he?
 He’s a hardcore materialist.”

 “You know”—he turned to Nadia—“I don’t remember ever seeing your name on any of Hunter’s—uh, Master-Savant Lockwood’s research.”